domesticmouse/codelabs/mcp_intro/step_02/component_editor/README.md

-# component_editor
+# Component Editor

-A new Flutter project.
+A Flutter application to view and edit electronic components.

 ## Getting Started